RubikhaM/RubikhaM/README.md

-# Hi, I'm Rubikha 👋
+# Hi, I'm Ruby 👋

-- 🌱 Currently learning Python, AI/ML, and open-source development
+- 🌱 Comfortable with **Python** and exploring AI/ML
-- 💻 Comfortable with **HTML, CSS, and C**
+- 💻 Strengthening skills in **HTML, CSS, C, and JavaScript**
-- 🚀 Excited to contribute to open-source projects and grow my skills
+- 🚀 Excited to contribute to open-source projects and collaborate with peers